karthikeyanVK/bookish-dollop/readme.md

 ![alt text](img/image.png)

-### Step 2: Open bookish-dollop in Visual studio code run `npm install` in the terminal
+## Step 2: Open bookish-dollop in Visual studio code run `npm install` in the terminal, in config.ts, update MONGO_URI as shown.

 ## Step 3: Run `nodemon' in the terminal